GiuseppeTT/clean-install/fedora.md

 Update python packages:

-There is no easy way 🤷
+There is no easy way 🤷 but you can check outdated packages with `pip list --outdated` and conflicts with `pip check`.